jakepenzak/blog-posts/README.md

 1. Clone repo to local machine
 1. Install [uv](https://docs.astral.sh/uv/)
-1. Create environment via `uv sync --frozen`
+1. Create environment via `uv sync --all-extras --all-groups --frozen`

 ### Marimo

-1. Run `uv sync --group marimo --frozen`
 1. Run `marimo edit` to open the Marimo editor and navigate to the article you want to interact with under `marimo/`

 ### Jupyter

-1. Run `uv sync --group jupyter --frozen`
 1. Run `jupyter notebook` to open the jupyter notebook and navigate to the article you want to interact with under `jupyter/`